runtimeverification/plutus-core-semantics/IOG-contracts/README.md

 ```

 A `Contracts/contract` file contain the PlutusTx implementation of its
 associated contract.
-A `Spec/contract` contains code related with the
+A `Spec/contract` file contains code related to the
 generation of UPLC code for traces of the contract or for the
 contract's policy.

-File `Main.hs` is a driver script in Haskell to the UPLC code
+The file `Main.hs` is a driver script in Haskell to the UPLC code
 generation process that essentially pretty-prints the compilation of
 the contract's policy to UPLC.
 This file was adapted from the [one](
 https://github.com/input-output-hk/plutus-apps/blob/main/plutus-use-cases/scripts/Main.hs)